Socrad/comment-tooltip-linker/README.md

 - Reference anchors from other files using `// @cmt-link id` syntax
 - Hover over `@cmt-link` tags to see the full comment content in a tooltip
 - Support for multi-line comments
-- Works with JavaScript and TypeScript files
+- Works with many languages using C-style comments (`//`), including JavaScript, TypeScript, C/C++, C#, Java, Go, Rust, and more.

 ## Usage